cloudfoundry/diego-release/CONTRIBUTING.md

                 -c ssl_cert_file=/var/lib/postgresql/server.crt \
                 -c ssl_key_file=/var/lib/postgresql/server.key

-1. You should now be able to run the SQL unit tests.
+#### Run unit tests

 To run all the SQL-backed tests, run the following command from the root of diego-release:

         ./scripts/run-unit-tests

 This command will run all regular unit tests, as well as BBS and component integration tests where a backing store is required in MySQL-backed and Postgres-backed modes.

 ## <a name="deploy-bosh-lite"></a> Deploying Diego to BOSH-Lite